whizzzkid/correctly/README.md

 # Correctly - Pronounce Better
 This is an android app which helps you aquire new language faster.
-To get started we're experimenting with learning French for Englist speakers.
+To get started we're experimenting with learning French for English speakers.

 # Motivation
 This is a applied research project based on this [course](http://www.eecg.utoronto.ca/~jayar/ece1778/project.html).
-We'll be adding our final project here soon.
+We'll be adding our final project report here soon.

-#Team
+# Team

 - Venis Nasr (Second Language Acquisition Expert)
     - *M.Ed.
 Candidate, Ontario Institute for Studies in Education, University of Toronto*